americast/Snakes/README-developers.txt

  include  *.h (header) files are stored here

 To compile the program:
- Open terminal, type make and press enter in the project directory.
+ Open terminal, type "make" and press enter in the project directory.

 To execute the compiled file:
- Type ./bin/snakes and press enter in the project directory.
+ Type "./bin/snakes" and press enter in the project directory.